Hours of Service

-We are changing the way we handle library materials to keep our staff and patrons safe.
-That means the way you browse, checkout and return materials will change too.
+We have changed the way we handle library materials to keep our staff and patrons safe.
+This means the way you browse, checkout and return materials has also changed:

-- Please also expect a longer wait time to process holds due to quarantine periods.
+- Please expect a longer wait time to process holds due to quarantine periods.

-- Our checkout desks have been reconfigured to allow patrons to scan their library cards and the book barcodes.
+- Our checkout desks have been reconfigured to allow patrons to scan their library cards and item barcodes.
 We encourage patrons to scan for themselves to limit staff handling of cards and books.
-If staff assistance is required it will be provided.
+If staff assistance is required, it will be provided.